History of Canadian sports

 The history of Canadian sports falls into five stages of development: early recreational activities before 1840; the start of organized competition, 1840–1880; the emergence of national organizations, 1882–1914; the rapid growth of both amateur and professional sports, 1914 to 1960; and developments of the last half-century.
 Some sports, especially ice hockey, lacrosse, curling, and ringette enjoy an international reputation as particularly Canadian.
-Although typically thought of as American, the origin of the sport of baseball began the Canadian town of Beachville, Ontario, and American football was initially developed by Canadians at McGill University before two different playing styles emerged, American football and Canadian football.
-Canadian sports attract large numbers of participants and huge audiences; hockey, played by 1.4 million Canadians, has become part of the national identity.
+Although typically thought of as American, the origin of the sport of baseball began in the Canadian town of Beachville, Ontario, and American football was initially developed by Canadians at McGill University before two different playing styles emerged, American football and Canadian football.
+Canadian sports attract large numbers of participants and huge audiences; hockey has become part of the national identity.

-In the 21st century the major team sports played in Canada are ice hockey, baseball, softball, Canadian football, and basketball.
 Women actively compete in most of these sports.
 Historically, team sports often involved informal gambling and more formal, bigger-stakes wagering and prize competitions were particularly characteristic in the sports of horse racing and boxing.
 In Canada, individual sports such as figure skating, skiing, golf, paddling, swimming, and track and field have long been important.
 In recent years, there has been an increase in the popularity of more "extreme" sports such as snowboarding, rollerblading, and mountain climbing.

 In many modern nations including Canada, sports have faced a number of challenges in recent decades such as violence, racism, illegal drug therapies, ridicule of women, the disproportionally high salaries of professional athletes, and the exorbitant costs of newly built stadiums.
 Such problems stand in contrast to the fundamental values of sports including personal health, teamwork, striving for responsibility, loyalty, equality, winning, pleasure, and freedom.

 Origins

 Immigrants brought along their favourite sports, often adapting them to the snowy environment.
 The influence of the games of the First Nations can be seen especially in the evolution of lacrosse.
-British officers, soldiers, and royal officials, and indeed ordinary British immigrants as well, transplanted such games as football, rugby, curling, and cricket; sailors brought rowing competitions.
+British officers, soldiers, and royal officials, and indeed ordinary British immigrants as well, transplanted such games as association football, rugby, curling, and cricket; sailors brought rowing competitions.
 Britons considered these sports to be conducive to relieving boredom on remote outposts, and more generally produced team spirit, good health, hardiness, and manliness; they were a sophisticated alternative to "blood sports", such as cockfighting, bullfighting or bear baiting.

 First Nations

-Paraschak, identifies two approaches to the history of Native American sports.
+Paraschak identifies two approaches to the history of Native American sports.
 On the one hand, there is the history of First Nation athletes playing within the Euro-American mainstream culture.
 Important topics include the issues of racism, exploitation, and ethnocentric distortion.
 Secondly there is the history of the sports played among the natives, especially the history of lacrosse as well as other games.
 The different tribes played (and wagered bets on) toboggan, snowshoe, and canoe races as well as archery, wrestling, spear throwing and running events.
 They provided entertainment for the community and a way to sharpen essential survival skills, including the ability to endure pain and hardship.